gsllucas/gsllucas/README.md

 ### Hi there 👋

-Front-end Developer, working with tecnologies for web and hybrid mobile.
+Front-end Developer, working with tecnologies for Web and Hybrid Mobile.
 Graduated in Analysis and Systems Development at Cruzeiro do Sul University.
-Currently working at Coopersystem (a cooperative of information technology) as a Front-end Developer integrating the innovation team and as a cooperated.
+Currently working at Coopersystem, a cooperative of Information Technology as a Front-end Developer, integrating the innovation team and as a cooperated.

 💻